confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 ## <a name="step-7"></a>**Deploy: Connect Self Managed Services to Confluent Cloud**

-You are now ready to start our Confluent Platform services - Connect and Control Center.
-Both will be connected to our Kafka cluster in Confluent Cloud, which is what you accomplished in Step 6.
+You are now ready to start your Confluent Platform services - Connect and Control Center.
+Both will be connected to your Kafka cluster in Confluent Cloud, which is what you accomplished in Step 6.

 1. Start Docker Desktop.